-Moya makes history as NSW’s first unmarried publican
+Moya made history as NSW’s first ‘single’ female publican

 By MICK ROBERTS ©